gastonstat/course-policies/README.md

 # course-policies

 Some common policies that I use for most of my courses.
-The specific policies of a certain course during a given semester are shared in the associated Learning Management System (LMS, e.g. bCourses, Canvas).
+The specific policies of a given semester are shared in the associated Learning Management System (LMS, e.g. bCourses, Canvas).

 - [Lab Policy](https://github.com/gastonstat/course-policies/blob/main/policy-lab.md)